simonellistonball/nifi-api-deploy/README.md

  - Describe NiFi state and configuration properties for things you want tweaked in a template.
 YAML format came out to be the cleanest and most usable option (YAML is a subset of JSON)
  - (Recommended) Tell NiFi what things are in your way and have them undeployed as part of the process.
 Good idea if one wants a deployment to be **idempotent**.

+# NiFi Template Inspector

+A utility to list available components and properties in a template.
+Also serves as a great starting point to customize a deployment.
+See https://github.com/aperepel/nifi-api-deploy/wiki

 ### Wait, what's a template?
 Template is a NiFi means to share and exchange re-usable parts of a flow.
 It can be trivial or very complex, works the same way all along.
 Documentation at https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#templates